 Here are ways to use/install a LaTeX system for yourself:

-- LaTex is already installed on the computers in the Math/Stats department.
+- LaTeX is already installed on the computers in the Math/Stats department.
 (Find TeXShop under Applications)

 - MacTeX (the system for Mac computers)